-As of December 31, 2007, we had \$3.0 billion of outstanding long-term indebtedness on a consolidated basis.
-As of December 31, 2007, approximately \$319 million principal amount of this debt must be paid through 2010.
-Our future financing activities may depend, at least in part, on:
+As of December 31, 2008, we had \$3.9 billion of outstanding indebtedness on a consolidated basis.
+As of December 31, 2008, approximately \$723 million principal amount of this debt is required to be paid through 2011.
+Our future financing activities may be significantly affected by, among other things:

-- general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the market in which we operate; - maintenance of acceptable credit ratings; - market expectations regarding our future earnings and probable cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; and - provisions of relevant tax and securities laws.
+- general economic and capital market conditions; - credit availability from financial institutions and other lenders; - investor confidence in us and the markets in which we operate; - maintenance of acceptable credit ratings; - market expectations regarding our future earnings and cash flows; - · market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; and - provisions of relevant tax and securities laws.